Philip II of Spain

-Under Philip, an average of about 9,000 soldiers were recruited from Spain each year, rising to as many as 20,000 in crisis years.
-Between 1567 and 1574, nearly 43,000 men left Spain to fight in Italy and the Low Countries (modern-day Belgium, Luxembourg, and the Netherlands).

-Philip was described by the Venetian ambassador Paolo Fagolo in 1563 as "slight of stature and round-faced, with pale blue eyes, somewhat prominent lip, and pink skin, but his overall appearance is very attractive. ...
-He dresses very tastefully, and everything that he does is courteous and gracious."
-Philip was married four times; all his wives predeceased him.
+Historical reception of Philip II became heavily influenced by enemy propaganda, which he refused to answer or defend against, even prohibiting biographical accounts of his life.
+His negative foreign reputation eventually developed into the Spanish Black Legend, while reappraisals of his figure would later entangle in turn with the White Legend.
+As a result, historian Helmut Koenigsberger would write about Philip, "there has, perhaps, been no personality in modern history, not even Napoleon or Stalin, who has been both as enigmatic and controversial as Philip II of Spain...
+Neither his own contemporaries nor later historians have been able to agree on his character, his aims or even the degree of success he achieved."

-Early life: 1527–1544
+Early life: 1527–1548

 A member of the House of Habsburg, Philip was the son of Emperor Charles V, who was also king of Castile and Aragon, and Isabella of Portugal.
 He was born in the Castilian capital of Valladolid on 21 May 1527 at Palacio de Pimentel, which was owned by Don Bernardino Pimentel (the first Marqués de Távara).
 The culture and courtly life of Castile were an important influence in his early life.
 He was entrusted to the royal governess Leonor de Mascareñas, and tutored by Juan Martínez Siliceo, the future archbishop of Toledo.
 Philip displayed reasonable aptitude in arts and letters alike.
 Later he would study with more illustrious tutors, including the humanist Juan Cristóbal Calvete de Estrella.
-Though Philip had good command over Latin, Spanish, and Portuguese, he never managed to equal his father, Charles V, as a polyglot.
+Though Philip had good command over Latin, Spanish, and Portuguese, he never managed to equal his father as a polyglot.
 While Philip was also an archduke of Austria, he was seen as a foreigner in the Holy Roman Empire.
 The feeling was mutual.
 Philip felt himself to be culturally Spanish; he had been born in Castile and raised in the Castilian court, his native language was Spanish, and he preferred to live in the Spanish kingdoms.
 This ultimately impeded his succession to the imperial throne.

 In April 1528, when Philip was eleven months old, he received the oath of allegiance as heir to the crown from the Cortes of Castile.
 From that time until the death of his mother Isabella in 1539, he was raised in the royal court of Castile under the care of his mother and one of her Portuguese ladies, Doña Leonor de Mascarenhas, to whom he was devotedly attached.
-Philip was also close to his two sisters, María and Juana, and to his two pages, the Portuguese nobleman Rui Gomes da Silva and Luis de Requesens, the son of his governor Juan de Zúñiga.
+Philip was also close to his two sisters, María and Juana, and to his two pages, the Portuguese nobleman Rui Gomes da Silva and Luis de Requesens y Zúñiga, the son of his governor.
 These men would serve Philip throughout their lives, as would Antonio Pérez, his secretary from 1541.